essdot/js-lessons/doc/functions.md

 ## Function statements & expressions

 Syntactically, Javascript has two ways of expressing functions: the function statement and the function expression.
-By the rules of Javascript parsing, if the first token in a statement is `function`, it is a function statement.
+By the rules of JavaScript's syntax, if the first token in a statement is `function`, it is a function statement.
 Otherwise it is a function expression.

 A function expression evaluates to the function.
 A function statement, on the other hand, does not.
 So function statements cannot be directly invoked.